tiprankstipranks

 Allegations of conflicts of interest or anti-competitive behavior, including in connection with accepting market derived income (‘MDI'), may have a material adverse effect on our business, financial condition, results of operation or reputation.

 The ways in which insurance intermediaries are compensated receive scrutiny from regulators in part because of the potential for anti-competitive behavior and conflicts of interest.
 We could suffer significant financial or reputational harm if we fail to properly identify and manage any such potential conflicts of interest or allegations of anti-competitive behavior.
 Conflicts of interest exist or could exist any time the Company or any of its colleagues have or may have an interest in a transaction or engagement that is inconsistent with our clients' interests.
 This could occur, for example, when the Company is providing services to multiple parties in connection with a transaction.
 In addition, as we provide more solutions-based services, there is greater potential for conflicts with advisory services.
-Managing conflicts of interest is an important issue for the Company, but can be a challenge for a large and complex company such as ours.
-Due to the broad scope of our businesses and our client base, we regularly address potential conflicts of interest, including, without limitation, situations where our services to a particular client or our own investments or other interests conflict, or are perceived to conflict, with the interests of another client.
-If these are not carefully managed, this could then lead to failure or perceived failure to protect the client's interests, with attendant regulatory and reputational risks that could materially adversely affect us and our operations.
-There is no guarantee that all potential conflicts of interest will be identified, and undetected conflicts may result in damage to our professional reputation and result in legal liability which may have a material adverse effect on our business.
-Identifying conflicts of interest may also prove particularly difficult as we continue to bring systems and information together and integrate newly acquired businesses.
-In addition, we may not be able to adequately address such conflicts of interest.
+Managing conflicts of interest is an important issue for the Company which can be a challenge for a large and complex company such as ours.
+Due to the broad scope of our businesses and our client base, we regularly address potential conflicts of interest, including, without limitation, situations where our services to a particular client or our own investments or other interests are in conflict, or are perceived to be in conflict, with the interests of another client.
+If conflicts of interest are not carefully managed, it could lead to failure or perceived failure to protect the client's interests, with attendant regulatory and reputational risks that could materially adversely affect us and our operations.
+There is no guarantee that all potential conflicts of interest will be identified, and undetected conflicts may result in damage to our professional reputation and result in legal liability, which may have a material adverse effect on our business.
+Identifying conflicts of interest may also prove difficult as we continue to bring systems and information together and integrate newly acquired businesses.
+We may not be able to adequately address such conflicts of interest.
 In addition, insurance intermediaries have traditionally been remunerated by base commissions paid by insurance carriers in respect of placements we make for clients, or by fees paid by clients.
 Intermediaries also obtain other revenue from insurance carriers.
 This revenue, when derived from carriers in their capacity as insurance markets (as opposed to as corporate clients of the intermediaries where they may be purchasing insurance or reinsurance or other non-market-related services), is commonly known as market derived income or ‘MDI'.
 MDI is another example of an area in which allegations of conflicts of interest may arise.
 MDI takes a variety of forms, including volume- or profit-based contingent commissions, facilities administration charges, business development agreements, and fees for providing certain data to carriers.
 MDI creates various risks.
 Intermediaries in many markets have a duty to act in the best interests of their clients and payments from carriers can incentivize intermediaries to put carriers' or their own interests ahead of their clients.
 Accordingly, MDI may be subject to scrutiny by various regulators under conflict of interest, anti-trust, unfair competition, conduct and anti-bribery laws and regulations.
 While accepting MDI is a lawful and acceptable business practice, and while we have established systems and controls to manage these risks, we cannot predict whether our position will result in regulatory or other scrutiny and our controls may not be effective.
 In addition, the Company offers affiliated investment funds, with plans to launch additional funds over time.
 Given that our Investments business may recommend affiliated investment funds or affirmatively invest such clients' assets in such funds under delegated authority, there may be a perceived conflict of interest.
-While the Company has processes, procedures and controls in place intended to mitigate potential conflicts, such perception could cause regulatory inquiries, or could impact client demand and the business' financial performance, and our controls may not be effective.
+While the Company has processes, procedures, and controls in place intended to mitigate any such potential conflicts, such controls may not be effective and any public perception that our controls are not effective, regardless of whether such perception is based in fact, could trigger regulatory inquiries or could impact client demand and the business' financial performance.
 In addition, underperformance by our affiliated investment funds could lead to lawsuits by clients that were invested in such funds.
 The failure or perceived failure to adequately address actual or potential conflicts of interest or allegations of anti-competitive behavior could affect the willingness of clients to deal with us or give rise to litigation or enforcement actions.
 Conflicts of interest or anti-competitive activities may also arise in the future that could cause material harm to us.

 Demand - Risk 1